6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 Rainforest Café – Disney’s Animal Kingdom

-Honestly, we wouldn’t recommend Rainforest Café over the other dining options in Disney’s Animal Kingdom.
+Honestly, we just can’t recommend Rainforest Café over the other dining options in Disney’s Animal Kingdom.
 There’s some real winners just inside the gates.
-But, we admit Rainforest Café can be an experience, and some guests (especially kids) will love the theming and animatronics.
+Even Satu’li Canteen, the quick service location in Pandora, has food that we’d rate far above Rainforest Cafe.

 David